polarsquad/docker-basics-workshop/www/content/02-preparation.md

 ## Post-installation

+You should now have `docker` command available in your terminal.
+This tool will be used extensively throughout this workshop.

-*Linux users:* Make sure you can run Docker commands without using `sudo`.
+Make sure you can run `docker`:

     $ docker ps

-If the command fails, add yourself to the Docker group:
+*Linux users:* If the command fails because of permission issues, add yourself to the Docker group:

     $ sudo usermod -aG docker $(whoami)